Veterinary and Biomedical Sciences, B.S.

 Program Description

 This major provides a strong background in those biological and physical sciences underlying contemporary veterinary science and establishes a sound foundation for graduate-level study in veterinary and related biomedical disciplines.
-The student has the option to focus their area of study by selecting supporting courses in a variety of areas.
+The curriculum provides students with a deep understanding of the foundational sciences while also highlighting the science of animal and human health.
+Students have the option to focus their area of study through the selection of 400-level supporting courses in a variety of rigorous scientific areas including but not limited to animal health, human and comparative studies, biology, biochemistry, neurobiology, immunology, toxicology, and wildlife science.

-The mission of the Veterinary and Biomedical Sciences major is to prepare students for admission to veterinary school and/or entry into graduate programs or employment in veterinary and biomedical research and development.
-Students may prepare for graduate programs in disciplines such as genetics, nutrition, microbiology, animal sciences, physiology, biochemistry, or others.
+The mission of the Veterinary and Biomedical Sciences major is to prepare students for admission to veterinary school and/or entry into graduate programs.
+The major can also prepare students for post-baccalaureate employment in many science related fields including biomedical research and development.
+Students may prepare for employment or matriculation into graduate programs in disciplines such as bioinformatics, genomics, genetics, animal nutrition, animal reproduction, microbiology, animal health, human health, physiology, biochemistry, agriculture, pharmaceuticals, biotechnology, and comparative medicine.

 What is Veterinary and Biomedical Sciences?